-On the corner of Hollywood Boulevard and Wilcox Avenue, surrounded by over a dozen performance venues, sits New Theater Hollywood.
+On the corner of Santa Monica Boulevard and Wilcox Avenue, surrounded by over a dozen performance venues, sits New Theater Hollywood.
 Nearly a year into its programming, what began as the art world’s best kept secret has gained a cult following in Los Angeles.
 Tonight, there is a palpable buzz in the chilly late autumn air.
 Clusters of people stand outside the entrance smoking cigarettes and mingling.
 Inside, its 50 red seats begin to fill up as the lights dim, while some latecomers gather on the stairs.
 The set is sparse: Two T.V. monitors downstage, four chairs arranged in a half circle in the back, and garments draped from a staircase, hinting at a life unseen.
 Suddenly, a live streamer Blessing appears, created and played by the London-based musician Klein.
 She has a frantic look in her eyes and is wearing a blood-stained shirt.
 Illuminated by a single spotlight, she shares a hidden truth she needs to get out.
 But no one will listen, she laments.

-As the one-person show, titled Psalm's Trust Vo.
-2, progresses, Blessing apparates on the two T.V. screens before she is drowned out by other clips of documentaries made by Klein.
+As the one-person show, titled Psalm's Trust (Vol. 2), progresses, Blessing apparates on the two T.V. screens before she is drowned out by other clips of documentaries made by Klein.
 At one point her mother (played by Bee-be Smith, New Theater Hollywood collaborator Jasmine Johnson’s actual mother) makes a cameo, emerging from a seat in the audience to deliver an arresting soliloquy.
 Besides this moment, Blessing is alone, tormented by her own urges in the spirit of the 1973 vampire film Ganja & Hess.

 Hidden in the corners of the room, the theater’s co-founders Calla Henkel and Max Pitegoff are controlling the lights that frenetically keep up with the star as she navigates the darkness.
 Their duties as lighting operators mirror their roles within the theater writ large.